danny-andersen/Statistical_Inference/README.md

 # Statistical_Inference
-Part of the Coursera Datascience course, this is explores statistical inference
+Part of the Coursera Datascience course, this assignment project explores statistical inference